 18. Kiek-in-de-Kök

-The tower’s unusual name comes from the Low German expression “to peek into the kitchen”, indicating that sentries had a good vantage point over the adversary.
+The tower’s unusual name comes from the Low German expression “to peek into the kitchen,” indicating that sentries had a clear vantage point over nearby homes.

-After falling into disuse in the mid-18th century, the tower now houses a museum devoted to Tallinn’s history.
-The exhibits here include suits of armor, rusty-looking artillery, and cannon replicas.
+After falling into disuse in the mid-18th century, the tower now houses a museum dedicated to Tallinn’s history.
+The exhibits include suits of armor, artillery, and cannon replicas, offering visitors a glimpse into the city’s rich past.

 Directions

-Your next stop is the Freedom Monument (19) which lies in Freedom Square.
-You’ll be walking a distance of 225 m.
+Your next stop is the Freedom Monument (19).
+Head south-east on Komandandi tee.
+You’ll be walking a distance of 110 m.

 19. Freedom Monument

-The Freedom Monument overlooks Freedom Square, a large open space formerly used for parades on Soviet holidays.
-It was unveiled in 2009 to commemorate the struggles of the Estonian independence movement of 1918-20 against Germany and Soviet Russia.
+The Freedom Monument overlooks Freedom Square, a large open space once used for parades during Soviet holidays.
+Unveiled in 2009, the monument commemorates the struggles of the Estonian independence movement from 1918 to 1920 against Germany and Soviet Russia.

 Directions

-Your next stop is the Estonian Drama Theater (20) which lies on G. Otsa Street.
+Your next stop is the Estonian Drama Theater (20).
+Head east onto Vabaduse väljak, turn left towards Suur-Karja, turn right to stay on Suur-Karja, and turn left onto Pärnu mnt.
 You’ll be walking a distance of 400 m.

 20. Estonian Drama Theater

-No sightseeing tour of Tallinn would be complete without paying a visit to the alluring Estonian Drama Theater.
-The building’s design blends Art Nouveau with Nordic folk motifs to generate a wealth of rustic features.
+No sightseeing tour of Tallinn would be complete without a visit to the captivating Estonian Drama Theater.
+The building’s design beautifully blends Art Nouveau with Nordic folk motifs, creating a wealth of rustic features.

-Its roofs resemble the shingles of village huts, and a frieze of age-old bards looms over the chief entrance.
-Art Nouveau, being my favorite architectural style, makes this building extra special.
+The roofs resemble the shingles of village huts, while a frieze of age-old bards looms above the main entrance.
+As an avid admirer of Art Nouveau, this building holds a special place in my heart.

-Originally built in 1910 as a German-language theater, the building was purchased by the Estonian Drama Theater in 1939.
+Originally built in 1910 as a German-language theater, the building was acquired by the Estonian Drama Theater in 1939.

-The theater’s name was changed to the Tallinn Drama Theatre in the Soviet era in an effort to remove nationalist affinities associated with it.
-However, in 1989 it reverted to its original name.
+During the Soviet era, the theater’s name was changed to the Tallinn Drama Theatre to remove nationalist associations.
+However, in 1989, it reverted to its original name.

 Directions

-Your next stop is the Estonian National Opera (21) which is just around the block on Estonia Puistee.
-You’ll be walking a distance of 170 m.
+Your next stop is the Estonian National Opera (21).
+Head south-east on G. Otsa tn, and turn left onto Estonia pst.
+You’ll be walking a distance of 230 m.

 21. Estonian National Opera

-The hulking Estonian National Opera building casts such a large shadow along the stretch of Estonia Avenue that it’s impossible to overlook.
+The imposing Estonian National Opera building casts such a large shadow along Estonia Avenue that it’s impossible to overlook.

 This massive edifice houses the Estonian National Opera and its ballet company in one wing and the Estonian National Symphony Orchestra in another.

-Set up in 1913 through public donations, the Estonian National Opera was meant to showcase Estonian culture that would rival similar German and Russian institutions in Tallinn.
+Established in 1913 through public donations, the Estonian National Opera was intended to showcase Estonian culture, rivaling similar German and Russian institutions in Tallinn.

 Directions

 This concludes the basic Tallinn walking tour.
 If you wish to continue with the advanced walking tour of Tallinn your next stop will be Kadriorg Park (22).
+Head north-east on Estonia pst and continue onto Gonsiori.
+Then, turn left onto Laulupeo tn, continue onto Poska tn, and turn right in the park.
 You’ll be walking a distance of 2.5 km.

 22. Kadriorg Park